jawerty/myAlgorithm/README.md

 If you like using this project please consider buying me a coffee! https://www.buymeacoffee.com/bjGHFVW355

-Here's the discord of anyone is interested in discussing it https://discord.gg/C6sYF48f
+Here's the discord if you're interested in getting involved/contacting the developer (me) https://discord.gg/C6sYF48f

 # Version